 If you like this song, check out the French version, "Ces Soirées-Là" by singer and rapper Yannick.

 Chocolat—say Chocolat starting with Cho pronounced /Show/ like Tom Cruise's line in Jerry Maguire, "Show me the money!"
 In the middle, co is pronounced /ko/ like my nickname Coco.
-The ending lat is the same sound that is made after savoring food and wine that is amazing /ahhhh/.
+The ending lat is the same sound that is made while savoring a delicious food or wine /ahhhh/.
 All together, it goes something like this /Show/ko/lahhh/

 Okay, let's repeat: Bar au Chocolat

-At Bar au Chocolat, we love chocolate, France, a good joke, the beach, men, beer, music, movies, good food, good wine, and all of the pleasure they bring.
+At Bar au Chocolat, we love chocolate, France, a good joke, the beach, men, beer, music, movies, a great repast, and all of the pleasure they bring.